eryjus/century-os/journals/JOURNAL-v0.5.0.md

 Execution is still broken (it will not load/execute the test code), but entry.s is cleaned up.
 This is ready for a commit.

+---

+## Version 0.5.0b

+So, the loader is going to be the next thing to address.
+This version is concerned with getting that code sorted out.
+To do that, I need to articualte the new goals of the loader.
+These are:
+1. Perform any config that was not able to be done with the `entry.s` file (handle interrupts, proper GDT)
+2. Collect any information about hardware (including multiboot structures) and place those in reasonable locations.

+This portion is about hardware, not OS structures.

+Since the loader is running in kernel-space memory, I should be able to elminate all special loader tricks I was using.  `loader.h` goes away.
+Also, the loader variables go away.

+This, now, gets me to the point where I can address the serial port for outputting debugging information.
+The purpose of the `loaderSerial` variable was the address at which the device was placed.
+Essentially, they are the same except for fucntion addresses.